radical-cybertools/lm_testing/README.md

         - number of tasks in RUNNING   state
         - number of tasks in DONE      state
         - number of tasks in FAILED    state
+        - number of tasks in DISPLACED state

+   Tasks in `DISPLACED` state succeded, but used other cores than assigned by the scheduler.

    The following command can be used to obtain a quick overview of the test results: